-According to the Guide for the Care and Use of Laboratory Animals, “devices such as precision vaporizers increase the safety and choices of inhalation anesthetics for use in rodents and other species.”
-However, if anesthetic machines are used they should be properly maintained.
+According to the Guide for the Care and Use of Laboratory Animals, “precision vaporizers and monitoring equipment increase the safety and choices of anesthetic agents for use in rodents and other species.”
+However, if anesthetic machines are used, they must be properly maintained.

 To ensure high-quality anesthesia to research animals and a safe working environment for personnel, Principal Investigators (PIs) are responsible for ensuring anesthetic machines and vaporizers used for their research are assessed by an anesthetic certification company 1 at least yearly.

 The assessment must confirm the system has no leaks and that the concentration of volatile anesthetic agent being delivered is accurate to the setting.
 Once these requirements are met the machine must be labeled with the date of assessment or documentation of the assessment date must be readily available upon request 2.